NyboTV/TP_ETS2_Plugin/README.md

 ## Todo

-1. Adding Support for your Designs
-2. ATS Support
+1. ATS Support
-3. Add some more Informations
+2. Add some more Informations
-4. (Request more Features and it will be added here ;)
+3. (Request more Features and it will be added here ;)

 ## Issue List

-- Hazard Lights are not Working
+- Hazard Lights are not Working correctly
-- some small Refresh issues (its taking sometimes longer)
-- Wipers not working

 ## Your Feature

-If you wanna your Design or your Feature inside this Plugin create an "Pull requests" with your Wish for an Design or Feature.
+If you want your design or feature in this plugin, create a "pull request" with your wishes for a design or feature.
-If you want an new Option like: Fuel Gauge please look into this file: [ETS2 Telemetry Server](https://github.com/NyboTV/TP_ETS2_Plugin/blob/master/src/server/Ets2TestTelemetry.json)
+If you want a new option, please look in this file: [ETS2 Telemetry Server](https://github.com/NyboTV/TP_ETS2_Plugin/blob/master/src/server/Ets2TestTelemetry.json)
-All of these Values can be imported into the Script!
+All these values can be imported into the script!

-If you want to see how this Plugin is made check out my Twitch Channel: https://www.twitch.tv/lizard_und_nybo
+If you want to see how this plugin is created, check out my Twitch Channel: https://www.twitch.tv/xnybo

 # Changelog
 ```

+### Changelog 1.3.6
+- New API IP Refresh System + Bug Fixes

+### Changelog 1.3.5
+- New API System Update

+### Changelog 1.3.4
+- Community Design Support Release

+### Changelog 1.3.3
+- new API System + Bug Fixes

+Please report any Bugs or Issues!
+Have fun using it!

+### Changelog 1.3.2
+- The TMP Settings was not working correctly.
+The Plugin Crashed if TMP was used.

+### Changelog 1.3.1
+- Bug Fixes

+### Changelog 1.2.1
+- Working on 1.3.0

 ### Changelog 1.2.0
 - Added Action Button to Change from US to EU / EU to US Location (Ex: MPH, Tons)